University Procedure For Dealing with Possible Infringement of Intellectual Property Rights

 Compliance with federal copyright law is expected of all students, faculty, and staff at the University of Denver.
 A tutorial on Copyright and the University’s policies can be found at left on this site.
 Copying, distributing, downloading, and uploading information on the Internet may infringe the copyright for that information.
 Federal law prohibits the reproduction, distribution, public display or public performance of copyrighted materials over the Internet without permission of the copyright holder, except in accordance with fair use or other statutory exceptions.
 Violations of copyright law that occur on or over the University's networks or other computer resources may create liability for the University as well as the computer user.
 In accordance with the University Computer and Network Acceptable Use Policy repeat infringers will have their computer account and other access privileges terminated.

 Copyright violations also violate the University Computer and Network Acceptable Use Policy.
 Violators may be referred to the appropriate disciplinary procedure.
 In accordance with University practices, policies and procedures, confirmation of inappropriate use of University technology resources may result in termination of access, disciplinary review, expulsion, termination of employment, legal action, or other disciplinary action.
-University Technology Services will, when necessary, work with University Legal Counsel, the Division of Intellectual Property and Events, and other appropriate officials in the resolution of these issues.
+Information Technology will, when necessary, work with University Legal Counsel, the Division of Intellectual Property and Events, and other appropriate officials in the resolution of these issues.
 Violations of law may also be referred for criminal or civil prosecution.
 Since copyright infringement may constitute a violation of the University honor code and the student code of conduct, instances involving student infringement may be referred to the Office of Citizenship and Community Standards and the student Senate.

 The University of Denver will turn over the name of a particular alleged infringing user, in response to a subpoena or a lawful complaining party request, if it believes it has a legal obligation to do so.